 It works in a similar way, with the favourite to win the league given a handicap of 0 with other teams offered handicaps which equate to points.

-West Ham, on the other hand, may be given a handicap of +34.
+West Ham, on the other hand, maybe given a handicap of +34.
 In order to win, the handicap added to a team’s total points must surpass the total number of points the champion won.

 If Manchester City did win the league with 83 points, West Ham would need to earn 50 points throughout their season for you to win the bet.

 While handicap betting is most popular in football, it isn’t strictly limited to the beautiful game.
 There are dozens of sports that can be played boosting your odds with a handicap.
+Here are some of the more popular sports

-Almost any team sports in which points are scored can be played with a handicap, while you’ll also find it in a number of individual sports too.
+Almost any team sport in which points are scored can be played with a handicap, while you’ll also find it in a number of individual sports too.
 Below you’ll find a list of some of the most popular sports in which to bet with a handicap.

 - Rugby League